astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 WHERE pickup_datetime IN (SELECT pickup_datetime FROM yellow_tripdata ORDER BY RANDOM() LIMIT 1)
 ```

-By using `CASE` statements in the SQL query, we can check very specific cases of data quality that we, as the data stewards, know should always be true:
+By using `CASE` statements in the SQL query, we can check very specific cases of data quality that should always be true for this use case:

-- Drop-offs always occur after pickups
+- Drop-offs always occur after pickups.
 - A trip is only valid if there is at least one passenger
 - A trip needs to be in a range allowed by the taxi company (in this case, we assume there is a maximum allowed trip distance of 100 miles)
 - Each of the components of the total fare should add up to the total fare

-Using a for loop, tasks are generated to run this check on every row of the data or on any desired subset of the data for spot-checks.
+Using a for loop, tasks are generated to run this check on every row or other subset of the data.
 In the SQL above, a `pickup_datetime` is chosen randomly, and the corresponding code uses a loop to spot-check ten rows.
-In the example DAG below, we can see how the loop results in `TaskGroups` that can be collapsed or expanded in the Airflow UI.
+In the example DAG below, we can see how the loop results in `TaskGroups` that can be collapsed or expanded in the Airflow UI:

 ![An example DAG showing data quality checks as part of a pipeline.](https://assets2.astronomer.io/main/guides/sql-data-quality-tutorial/example_dq_dag.png)

-In the example DAG above, we see exactly where the data quality aspect fits into a pipeline.
-By loading the data into Redshift then performing checks as queries, we are offloading compute resources from Airflow to Redshift, allowing Airflow to act only as an orchestrator.
-For a production pipeline, data could first be loaded from S3 to a temporary staging table, quality checks performed, and then another `SQLOperator` can load the data from staging to a production table.
-This way, if the data quality checks fail, the pipeline can be stopped, and the staging table can either be used to help diagnose the data issue or scrapped to save resources.
+In the example DAG above, we see exactly how our data quality checks fit into a pipeline.
+By loading the data into Redshift then performing checks as queries, we are offloading compute resources from Airflow to Redshift, which frees up Airflow to act only as an orchestrator.

+For a production pipeline, data could first be loaded from S3 to a temporary staging table, then have its quality checks completed.
+If the quality checks succeed, another `SQLOperator` can load the data from staging to a production table.
+If the data quality checks fail, the pipeline can be stopped, and the staging table can be either used to help diagnose the data issue or scrapped to save resources.
 To see the complete example DAG and run it for yourself, check out the [data quality demo repository](https://github.com/astronomer/airflow-data-quality-demo/).

 ### Example 2 - `SQLValueCheckOperator`

-The `SQLValueCheckOperator` is simpler than the `SQLCheckOperator` but still incredibly useful.
-It checks the results of a query against a specific pass value, and, if given, ensures the value is within a percentage threshold.
+The `SQLValueCheckOperator` is simpler than the `SQLCheckOperator` but equally useful.
+It checks the results of a query against a specific pass value, and ensures the checked value is within a percentage threshold of the pass value.
 The pass value can be any type, but the threshold can only be used with numeric types.
 This check is useful for:

-- Checking the row count of a table
+- Checking the row count of a table.
-- Ensuring all text values in a record or set of records are correct (say, checking text country codes against numeric ones)
+- Ensuring all text values in a record or set of records are correct (for example, checking text country codes against numeric ones).

 The task below shows how to use this operator to check the row count of a table within a tolerance threshold: